Dear Members,

 I am not from HCL.

-Section 64 & 65 both relates to power to make exempting rules & power to make exempting orders respectively.
-According to my view we are not in a position to take work on OT from the workers in accordance with section 64.
-Section 64(4) of this Act has set out certain limitations while making rules for taking OT from workers.
-The appropriate State Governments while making the rules are required to keep in mind these limitations.
-Thus the State Govt. is not in a position to make rule beyond these limitations.
-Of course the State Govt./ CIF under section 65 keeping in view certain conditions can grant exemption for OT up to 75 hours in a quarter.
-Resulting thereby, if there are no rules for taking overtime then how we can take OT from the workers without due permission from the CIF/ State Govt.?
+Section 64 and 65 both relate to the power to make exempting rules and the power to make exempting orders, respectively.
+In my view, we are not in a position to require workers to work overtime in accordance with Section 64.
+Section 64(4) of this Act has set out certain limitations when making rules for overtime work.
+The appropriate State Governments, when making the rules, must consider these limitations.
+Thus, the State Government is not authorized to make rules beyond these limitations.
+However, the State Govt./CIF, under Section 65, can grant exemptions for overtime work up to 75 hours in a quarter based on certain conditions.
+Therefore, if there are no rules regarding overtime work, how can we require workers to work overtime without proper permission from the CIF/State Govt.?

 With Regards,